kenscripts/UniAmp/README.md

 # Dependencies
-The UniAmp pipeline is composed of bash wrappers around public bioinformatics software.
+The UniAmp pipeline is composed of wrappers around public bioinformatics software.
 These dependencies are included with UniAmp as binaries in the `bin` folder.  \
 \
 Besides basic linux utilities, python, and perl, the following software is implemented in the UniAmp pipeline:  \
 [datasets](https://www.ncbi.nlm.nih.gov/datasets)  \